jxhnmo/jxhnmo.github.io/README.md

 # TODO:
 - light mode
 - decreasing photo file size?
-- fix formatting for mobile view
 - encrypt resume login password?
 - add redirect from about to links
 - add redirect from experience to resume
-- add picture of tamuhack facial recognition
+- experience is using projects.css?
+- more refactoring
+- fix colour scheme? text colour for experience/projects for readability